Barth0l0m3w/Barth0l0m3w/README.md

-## Hello There 👋, I'm Nathalie Hogenberg
-## Creative Media and Gaming Technologies student
+## Hello There 👋, my name is Nathalie Hogenberg and I’m a game programming student at Saxion, Creative Media and gaming technologies.
+I love programming and getting better at it through group projects.
+I love Woking in dedicated teams and finding new and better ways to code.
+At the moment my focus lies on C#, but I’m excited to learn many more languages in the future.

 - 🌱 I’m currently learning **c#, html, CSS**
 - 📫 How to reach me **nhogenberg@hotmail.com**